 Propagation, production, and cultivation: To clean seeds, capsules can be opened with pliers or a scalpel and gently rubbed over a medium screen (Wall and MacDonald 2009).
 The seeds are relatively soft, so this must be done carefully.
 Other Oenothera species (O. biennis L. and O. issleri no taxonomy found) can resprout from axillary buds or adventitious buds on roots (Martinkova et al. 2004), suggesting propagation from tissue may be possible.
 Seed germination responses can vary widely among Oenothera species.
 In a germination experiment using O. cespitosa in the Chihuahuan Desert (also occurs in the Mojave Desert), seeds achieved a 93% germination rate after a three-week warm-moist stratification treatment at 30°C and germinated moderately well (47%) with no pretreatment (Pendleton and Pendleton 2014).
 However, in the same experiment, O. albicaulis Pursh had very low germination (4%) across all treatment groups (5°C moist stratification for three weeks, 30°C stratification for three weeks, and no stratification) and did not improve under a prolonged stratification treatment (5°C for 12 weeks).
 Among 123 species of Oenothera, fifty-seven are outcrossing, with most of this diversity existing in western North America (Raven 1979).

 Recoverability: We found no information on the use of Oenothera spp. in restoration in the Mojave Desert, but the occurrence of evening primroses in habitats such as washes and roadsides suggests that they would colonize disturbed areas well.
 The lignified “birdcages” left by O. deltoides may help disperse seeds by aiding movement on the sand dunes and other unstable structures on which this species occurs.
-The seed pods of O. deltoides curtail dehiscance until they are moistened with water (Martínez-Berdeja et al. 2015) ensuring successful seedling establishment.
+The seed pods of O. deltoides curtail dehiscence until they are moistened with water (Martínez-Berdeja et al. 2015) ensuring successful seedling establishment.
 Perhaps the addition of captive propagated ‘bird cages’ could be incorporated into a natural timed-release of seeds that would help protect the seeds from granivores until appropriate germination conditions were met.

 Opuntia basilaris Engelm. and J.M.
 Bigelow (Cactaceae)